 For her undergraduate studies Dr. Seaton first attended Eastfield College and then Texas A&M University where she graduated Magna Cum Laude with a Bachelor of Science in Biomedical Science in 1976.
 Later that same year she entered Texas A&M University's College of Veterinary Medicine and earned her Doctorate of Veterinary Medicine in 1979.

 Dr. Seaton's areas of special professional interest include surgery, internal medicine, dermatology, video otoscopy, ultrasonography, wound management and dentistry.
 She is a member of the American Veterinary Medical Association, Texas Veterinary Medical Association, and the Comal County Veterinary Medical Association.
 She also holds certification in abdominal ultrasound, otoscopy, and laser surgery.

 Dr. Seaton is the proud parent of her son Christopher, who has earned a 4.0 GPA at Northwood University in Cedar Hill, Texas, where he is studying for an MBA.
-She also provides a home to two black Lab rescues named Trooper and Bandit, a female cat named Crookshanks, and an orange tabby named Weasley.
+She also provides a home to a black Lab named Trooper, a female cat named Crookshanks, and an orange tabby named Weasley.

 Dr. Seaton's interests include organic and vegan cooking, bicycling, exercising as much as possible, and organic gardening.